Hadrian's Gate, Antalya

 Constructed in honour of Emperor Hadrian, the gate has stood for nearly two millennia as one of Pamphylia’s finest examples of Roman architecture.
 According to legend, the Queen of Sheba herself is said to have passed under these arches on her journey to visit King Solomon.
 The structure features three graceful arches supported by Corinthian columns and crowned with decorative reliefs.
 Its preservation is remarkable, partly because it remained enclosed within city walls for centuries and was only rediscovered when the walls collapsed.

 The two towers flanking the gate were added in different eras, further illustrating Antalya's layered history.
 The southern tower, Julia Sancta, dates from Hadrian's time, while the northern tower combines ancient foundations with a Seljuk-era upper section.
-Together, they frame the arch beautifully, creating one of the city's most photogenic scenes and a highlight of any walking tours of Antalya.
+Together, they frame the arch beautifully, creating one of the city's most photogenic scenes and a highlight of any walking tour of Antalya.

 Things to See and Do